 You might have heard about Chichen Itza, yes?
 One of the Seven Wonders of the World?
 It is magnificent and definitely worth a visit, yes.
 But did you know that across the country lies an ancient Mesoamerican city that in its glory had been populated by 150,000 people?
 It was at least the sixth-largest city in the world during its epoch! (in the first half of the 1st millennium CE fyi).

-Apart from the pyramids, Teotihuacán is also significant for its complex, multi-family residential compounds, its vibrant murals that have been exceptionally well-preserved and fine obsidian tools that are found throughout Mesoamerica.
+Apart from the pyramids, Teotihuacán is also significant for its complex, multi-family residential compounds, its vibrant murals that have been exceptionally well-preserved and its fine obsidian tools that are found throughout Mesoamerica.
 But crafting wasn’t the only thing concerning the city’s residents, as plenty of archaeological evidence points towards the fact that human and animal sacrifices were carried out here too.

 Teotihuacán remains one of the most visually breathtaking archaeological sites in the country and after visiting it I can totally agree.
 The views from both the Pyramid of the Sun and the Moon are to die for.
 Almost literally, because the climb itself might be a challenge for some 😉 So take a short bus ride from the Mexican capital city, see it for yourself and let me know which one do you prefer: Chichen Itza or Teotihuacán?

 7. Mosaic decorations in Puebla